rajkundalia/mcp-toolbox/client/inspector_integration.md

 ### Step 1: Update Your HTTP Server

-Your server needs to use the official MCP SDK.
-Here's the correct implementation structure:
+Your server needs to use the official MCP SDK:

 ```python
 from mcp.server import Server